rosscouldrey/rosscouldrey.github.io/_posts/2024-01-10-CustomizingDetectDataChanges.md

 Let's go through each step in detail.

+**Note** <br>
-**Note:**In case you want to follow along with this example, I am using the ContosoRetailDW sample available from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=18279)
+If you want to follow along with this example, I am using the ContosoRetailDW sample available from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=18279)
-{: .notice--alert}
+{: .notice--info}

 ### Step 1: Configure incremental refresh with detect data changes
-I’m going to skip the details here since there’s lots of documentation available on how to configure this, including but not limited to the Microsoft docs: Incremental refresh for semantic models and real-time data in Power BI - Power BI | Microsoft Learn
+I’m going to skip the details here since there’s lots of documentation available on how to configure this, including but not limited to the [Microsoft docs](https://www.microsoft.com/en-us/download/details.aspx?id=18279)

 From the FactOnlineSales table, we can configure our Incremental refresh as follows:

 ![IncrementalRefreshSetup](/assets/images/CustomDetectDataChange/IncrementalRefreshPolicy.png)